reggyshicky/clean-code_hub/simple_shell/README.md

-This directory contains particularly c programs
+This directory is particulary for key takeways on creating a simple shell in C programming language
+---